JstMagic/shopoffer/README.md

 create other html offer pages to carryout cruid opperations

 # Running Demo

-* Method 1
+    Method 1
- - Step 1
+        Step 1
-I have also uploaded the Jar file to google drive https://drive.google.com/file/d/1YVvTfCRAQq3zq3E-Ps_CbH8QXxY6Zzd2/view?usp=sharing in the same directory open bash or cmd and if you have maven installed run the following command java -jar shopoffer-0.0.1-SNAPSHOT.jar mvn spring-boot:run
+        I have also uploaded the Jar file to google drive https://drive.google.com/file/d/1YVvTfCRAQq3zq3E-Ps_CbH8QXxY6Zzd2/view?usp=sharing in the same directory open bash or cmd and if you have maven installed run the following command java -jar shopoffer-0.0.1- SNAPSHOT.jar mvn spring-boot:run

- - Step 2
+        Step 2
         When its running visit localhost:8080 and the hmtl offer creation page should appear

         to test all endpoints such as updating an offer or retrieving an offer this can be tested on Swaggger by going to http://localhost:8080/swagger-ui.html to test all the endpoints

-* Method 2
+    Method 2
- - Step 1
+        Step 1
         open your favourite java ide and create a new project from this git repository setup your ide by supplying the jDK 1.8+ and ensure maven is synced with the project run the maven clean and build command, mvn clean compile to start the project you can either click run on your ide after setting up project or run mvn spring-boot:run

- - Step 2
+        Step 2
         When its running visit localhost:8080 and the hmtl offer creation page should appear

         to test all endpoints such as updating an offer or retrieving an offer this can be tested on Swaggger by going to http://localhost:8080/swagger-ui.html to test all the endpoints